Douglas County Divorce Lawyer

 Annulment of marriage is a judicial declaration that the marital state is invalid from its intended inception.
 If the marriage is invalid, it may be collaterally attacked and declared void in any appropriate court or proceeding where the validity of the marriage is properly in issue, either before or after the death of the parties to the marriage.

-Georgia law provides that the statutory procedure for annulment of marriage is available for any marriage which is now or hereafter declared void by law.
-Generally, a marriage declared void by law is a marriage of persons unable to contract or unwilling to contract or fraudulently induced to contract (OCGA 19-4-1, 19-3-5).
-The one exception is an invalid marriage because of fraud, duress, or non-age where the child is born or to be born as a result of the union of the parties.
-If this is a case the only available remedy is divorce (Wallace v.
+Georgia law provides that the statutory procedure for annulment of marriage is available for any marriage that is now or hereafter declared void by law.
+Generally, a marriage declared void by law is a marriage of persons unable to contract or unwilling to contract or who were fraudulently induced to contract (OCGA 19-4-1, 19-3-5).
+The one exception is an invalid marriage because of fraud, duress, or non-age where a child is born or is to be born as a result of the union of the parties.
+If this is the case, the only available remedy is divorce (Wallace v.
 Wallace 221 Ga.
 510 (1965)).

 The procedure for annulment is filing a petition by the party seeking the annulment or by the next friend in the case of minors or persons of unsound mind.
-Georgia law provides that all matters of residence, jurisdiction, service procedure, pleading and practice shall be the same as now or hereafter provided by law for obtaining a divorce, with the exception the decree of annulment may be ordered at any time in open court or in chambers, when personal service is had at least 30 days beforehand and no contest or answer is filed (OCGA 19-4-4).
+Georgia law provides that all matters of residence, jurisdiction, service procedure, pleading, and practice are the same as now or hereafter provided by law for obtaining a divorce, with the exception that the decree of annulment may be ordered at any time in open court or in chambers when personal service is had at least 30 days beforehand and no contest or answer is filed (OCGA 19-4-4).

 Call 678-922-9743 to Receive 24/7 Availability